Jovan Vladimir: Hagiography and iconography

 The Greek akolouthia on Saint Jovan Vladimir, containing his hagiography, prayers to him, and hymns to be chanted in church services on his feast day, was printed in Venice in 1690.
 The book was reprinted with small changes in 1774 and 1858.
 It was written from oral traditions by the deputy of the Orthodox Archbishop of Ohrid, Cosmas, who resided at the Monastery of St Jovan Vladimir, near Elbasan.
 Copies of the book were distributed to other Orthodox churches and individuals.
 The akolouthia was also published in 1741 in Moscopole, an Aromanian center in southeastern Albania, as part of a compilation dedicated to saints popular in that region.
 A shorter hagiography of the saint, based on his life contained in this akolouthia, was included in the Synaxarium composed by Nicodemus the Hagiorite, printed in Venice (1819) and Athens (1868).
 Cosmas's text was the basis for the Church Slavonic akolouthias on the saint, which appeared in Venice (1802) and Belgrade (1861).
 The latter was printed as part of the third edition of Srbljak, a compendium of akolouthias on Serb saints, published by the Serbian Orthodox Church.
 The saint's life in English, translated from Church Slavonic, appeared in the book Lives of the Serbian Saints, published in London in 1921 by the Anglican Society for Promoting Christian Knowledge.

-In Cosmas's writing, the saint was named "Jovan from Vladimir"; his father was Nemanja (historically, Grand Prince of Raška from 1166 to 1196), and his grandfather was Simeon (Bulgarian Tsar from 893 to 927).
+In Cosmas's writing, the saint was named "Jovan from Vladimir"; his father was Nemanja (historically, Grand Prince of Serbia from 1166 to 1196), and his grandfather was Simeon (Bulgarian Tsar from 893 to 927).
 He married a daughter of Samuel, the tsar of Bulgaria and Ohrid.
 He succeeded his father as emperor of Albania, Illyria, and Dalmatia.
 After Byzantine Emperor Basil defeated Tsar Samuel, Emperor Jovan defeated Basil.
 He also fought against the Bogomil and Messalian heretics.
 From his early youth, Jovan Vladimir longed for the Kingdom of God.
 After he was married, he prayed day and night, and abstained from intercourse with his wife.
 She was a heretic like her brother, whom she incited to kill Jovan.
 When the two brothers-in-law rode together, accompanied by soldiers, the heretic suddenly struck Jovan with a sword at a mountain pass named Derven, but could not cut him.
 Only when Jovan gave him his own sword was the murderer able to cut off his head.
 Jovan caught it in the air and rode on to the church he had built near Elbasan.
 There he put his head down, saying, "Lord Jesus Christ, in your hands I place my spirit," and died; it was AD 899.
 He was buried in the church, which then became the scene of many miracles.
 The saint's beneficent power is described in the hagiography: